yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/yugabyte-jdbc.md

 ## Step 2: Connect to your Cluster

-After setting up the dependenices, we implement the Java client application that uses the YugabyteDB JDBC driver to connect to your YugabyteDB cluster and run query on the sample data.
+After setting up the dependencies, we implement the Java client application that uses the YugabyteDB JDBC driver to connect to your YugabyteDB cluster and run query on the sample data.

 We will setup the driver properties to configure the credentials and SSL Certificates for connecting to your cluster.
 Java Apps can connect to and query the YugabyteDB database using the `java.sql.DriverManager` class.
 All the JDBC interfaces required for working with YugabyteDB database will be part of `java.sql.*` package.